Gabisonfire/seedr_poc/README.md

 # Seedr
 Seedr is a companion for Radarr and Qbittorrent.

-It will monitor your Radarr downloads and once downloaded and copied to your Radarr library, it will point your torrent client to the new location and delete the old file.
+It will monitor your Radarr downloads.
+Once downloaded and copied to your library, it will point your torrent client to the file in your library and delete the file from your download directory.

 ### Use cases
 - Your download and library folders are on seperate drives, therefore won't support hardlinks